carljohnsen/duplicati-blogpost/WIP-restore/restore_opt.md

 It was originally merged in [PR #5728](https://github.com/duplicati/duplicati/pull/5728), with bugfixes in [PR #5840](https://github.com/duplicati/duplicati/pull/5840), [PR #5842](https://github.com/duplicati/duplicati/pull/5842), [PR #5886](https://github.com/duplicati/duplicati/pull/5886), [PR #5958](https://github.com/duplicati/duplicati/pull/5958), [PR #6026](https://github.com/duplicati/duplicati/pull/6026), and with additional optimizations in [PR #5983](https://github.com/duplicati/duplicati/pull/5983), [PR #5991](https://github.com/duplicati/duplicati/pull/5991), [PR #6028](https://github.com/duplicati/duplicati/pull/6028).

-It has been part of the canary releases since [Duplicati 2.1.0.103](https://github.com/duplicati/duplicati/releases/tag/v2.1.0.103_canary_2024-12-21) onwards, with the latest version being [Duplicati 2.1.0.111](https://github.com/duplicati/duplicati/releases/tag/v2.1.0.111_canary_2025-03-15), which includes all of the bugfixes and optimizations mentioned above.
+It has been included in the canary releases since [Duplicati 2.1.0.103](https://github.com/duplicati/duplicati/releases/tag/v2.1.0.103_canary_2024-12-21) onwards, with the latest version being [Duplicati 2.1.0.111](https://github.com/duplicati/duplicati/releases/tag/v2.1.0.111_canary_2025-03-15), which includes all of the bugfixes and optimizations mentioned above.

 The plots generated in this script can be reproduced by running the [benchmark](https://github.com/carljohnsen/duplicati-blogpost/tree/main/WIP-restore/benchmark) and the corresponding [plotting notebook](https://github.com/carljohnsen/duplicati-blogpost/blob/main/WIP-restore/benchmark/plotting.ipynb).

-If any issues arise with the new flow, please report them here on the forum and the legacy flow can still be used instead by supplying the option `--restore-legacy=true`.
+If any issues arise with the new flow, please report them on the forum.
+You can still use the legacy flow by supplying the option `--restore-legacy=true`.
 The legacy flow is also more memory efficient, so if you're running into memory or disk space issues, you can try the legacy flow.

-## TL:DR;
+## TL;DR

 The legacy restore flow is slow because it's performed sequentially.
 The restore flow is rewritten to leverage concurrent execution, reducing the restore time by 3.80 times on average at the cost of increased memory, disk and CPU utilization.
 The new flow can be tuned to balance the resource usage and the restore time.